noah-nuebling/github-actions-test/Readme.md

 **Click delay**

 When you click, MMF will wait to see if you're going to double click.
 Delete the "Double Click" Action to remove the delay.
 More info here.

+**Blender Compatibility**

+If you have actions mapped to middle button, use Scroll and navigate (or Click and drag sim?) to still navigate in Blender.
+Or uncapture Middle button (maybe make this a guide on its own?)

 ## What people say